 Photo by Innerbody Research

-The ingredients in Happy Head's topical solutions are well-researched and exhibit few side effects in clinical trials.
-So, for the most part, they’re safe.
-Access to a dermatologist for questions should any side effects arise adds an extra layer of protection.
-However, some people have had significant reactions to certain hair loss medications, and finasteride and dutasteride are specifically dangerous to most women due to their intended interaction with testosterone.
+The ingredients in Happy Head's topical solutions are well-researched and exhibit few side effects in clinical trials, so they should be safe for most people.
+Access to a dermatologist for questions adds an extra layer of protection should any side effects arise.

 Typical reactions to topical hair loss treatments include:5

-To that last item, additional shedding is a common side effect with many hair loss treatments.
+Additional shedding is a relatively common side effect with many hair loss treatments.
 As treatments take effect, they can reset the growth phases of your hair follicles, instigating new growth from follicles that were dormant (this is how they essentially reverse apparent hair loss).
-But that can also reset the follicles of well-established hair strands, causing them to fall out.
-This is a natural part of the process, and those hairs will grow back as long as you continue treatment.
+But that can also reset the follicles of well-established hair strands, causing them to fall out.45 This is a natural part of the process, and those hairs will grow back as long as you continue treatment.

-While these side effects are more common at the 5mg dose used in cases of benign prostatic hyperplasia, they are still possible at the 1mg dose prescribed to men with AGA.
+For finasteride, these side effects are more common at the 5mg dose used in cases of benign prostatic hyperplasia, but they are still possible and anecdotally quite common at the 1mg dose prescribed to men with AGA.
 If you want to try oral finasteride, you might want to start with Hims or Roman, as each of those companies has a telemedicine infrastructure that can offer additional support and treatment for most of those potential side effects.
+Happy Head’s combination medication that delivers tadalafil (an ED treatment) alongside finasteride is a nice option, but it’s stuck at a 5mg dose.
+Through Hims or Roman, you can get far more dose flexibility and treatment options to combat ED symptoms arising from hair loss medication.

 The other oral option you can reach for is minoxidil.
-Most people think of minoxidil as a topical treatment only, but its oral route is currently available to patients with high blood pressure.
-In recent years, researchers have revisited its potential as a treatment for alopecia, and dermatologists have been prescribing it off-label to in-office patients for years.
+Most people think of minoxidil as a topical treatment only, but its oral route is currently available to patients with high blood pressure — its original intended audience.47 In recent years, researchers have revisited its potential as a treatment for alopecia, and dermatologists have been prescribing it off-label to in-office patients for years.
 The telemedical community has begun to catch up, with Happy Head, Roman, and Hers each offering oral minoxidil.

 The most prevalent side effect from oral minoxidil is hypertrichosis, which is hair growth in areas other than the scalp.28 Hair can appear on the face, including on the forehead.
 It can also pop up at unusual spots elsewhere on the body.
 Research has seen at least mild hypertrichosis in over 90% of participants in some studies.7 The studies note that, in most cases, the hypertrichosis was not severe enough for participants to stop treatment.

 A more dangerous, albeit less prevalent, side effect is cardiovascular in nature.
-Minoxidil was developed as a blood pressure medication, and it acts as a vasodilator, relaxing the muscles that control the width of your veins.
+Minoxidil acts as a vasodilator, relaxing the muscles that control the width of your veins.
 As a result, your blood flows more freely, lowering blood pressure.
-If you already have low blood pressure — either genetically or as the result of surgery or medication — minoxidil could put you at serious risk.
-It can also interfere with other medications that are intended to interact with blood pressure or that can affect blood pressure as a side effect.
+If you already have low blood pressure — either genetically or as the result of surgery or medication — minoxidil could put you at serious risk.38 It can also interfere with other medications that are intended to interact with blood pressure or that can affect blood pressure as a side effect.

 Spironolactone is also available from Happy Head as an oral medication, but it’s more commonly prescribed for women who can’t take finasteride and who might want to avoid the potential hypertrichosis associated with oral minoxidil.
 Side effect risks for spironolactone appear a bit greater for men, including hormonal effects that can result in feminization of certain characteristics.30